datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 At a high level, our principal interest is in developing a trustless, immutable, deductive _information system_, sufficiently expressive to serve as the substrate for a ledger, governance platform, etc. --- without spilling the details of those domains all over the core system design.

-While resilient, autonomous money is a deeply motivating prospect --- one we may be realizing --- we see blockchain projects stoking ambitions better served by general approaches to the modeling and storage of information.
-At Datopia, we see both problems yielding to a single solution.
 While we'll resist the impulse to wade too deeply into the weeds in this introductory post, below is a sketch of a design in which the fundamental network interaction, a _transaction_, denotes something much closer to that word's use in database